-a.
-The Commission shall consider these factors, among others, when it reviews applications for certificates of appropriateness:

-1. Type and style of exterior windows, doors, light fixtures, signs, aboveground utility structures, and mechanical appurtenances;

-2, Type and texture of exterior building materials;

-3. Historical value and significance, architectural style, scale, general design, arrangement, texture, and materials;

-4. Relationship of the exterior architectural features involved to the buildings and structures in the immediate neighborhood;

-5. Style, material, size, and location of signs, and billboards; and b.
+- a.
+The Commission shall consider these factors, among others, when it reviews applications for certificates of appropriateness: - 1.
+Type and style of exterior windows, doors, light fixtures, signs, aboveground utility structures, and mechanical appurtenances; - 2, Type and texture of exterior building materials; - 3.
+Historical value and significance, architectural style, scale, general design, arrangement, texture, and materials; - 4.
+Relationship of the exterior architectural features involved to the buildings and structures in the immediate neighborhood; - 5.
+Style, material, size, and location of signs, and billboards; and - 6.
+The size of parking areas, the visibility of cars therein, and their relationship to adjacent buildings. - b.
 The Commission shall only act for the purpose of controlling the erection or alteration of buildings or structures which are incongruous with the historic or architectural characteristics of the District.
 Although the Commission shall not consider interior arrangements or uses, it may suggest new uses for existing buildings or structures.